xYuunaX/SegaSaturnTribute/README.md

 Experimental Settings for Saturn Tribute Emulator.

-Note: Testing has been done Portable Mode only, your results may vary.
+Note: Testing has been done in Portable Mode, your results may vary.

 | Game | Status | Overclocking | Notes |
 | --- | --- | --- | --- |